Eight steps for a successful installation at your business

 Step 4: Check your electrical system

-Determine whether the electrical infrastructure in your building can accommodate the EV charging stations and make upgrades as needed.
+Find out whether the electrical infrastructure in your building can accommodate the EV chargers and make upgrades as needed.

-Check to make sure you have sufficient electricity flowing into your property to support EV chargers.
-If you need to upgrade your service, learn about electrical connections and extensions here.
+If you need to upgrade your service, learn about electrical connections and extensions.

 Know your options: Choosing an EV charger

-Install the EV charging station.
+Install the EV charger.
 Your electrician will ensure that the necessary permits are obtained and that the work is inspected by your municipality (or Technical Safety BC) upon completion.
-Your electrician will need to complete the contractor installation form after the installation is complete.
-You'll need this form when you apply for a rebate.

-Gather your documentation and submit your application for a rebate online.
+Gather your documentation and submit your final application for a rebate online.